 Upgrade to one of its three paid plans to get rid of Weebly advertising, and connect your own domain.

-The three plans – Pro, Business and Performance – cost between $12 and $38 per month, with savings of between 17% and 54% on offer when you sign up for one or two years.
+The three plans – Personal, Professional and Performance – cost between $6 and $26 per month, with savings of between 33% and 10% on offer when you sign up for a year instead of paying month by month.

 Weebly’s prices may be slightly higher than Wix’s, but it’s still a great value builder, scoring 4.1 out of 5 in our research.